 Fresh food, longer life

 Kavita is a born inventor.
 She filed her first patent at the age of 15 and had been creating little inventions for day-to-day chores since the age of five!
 ‘I’ve always wanted to invent things that could solve everyday problems and have an impact on society.’
-Fenugreen is a simple invention that she believes will do just that, by increasing access to fresh fruits and vegetables.
+FreshPaper is a simple invention that she believes will do just that, by increasing access to fresh fruits and vegetables.

 It can be used to coat existing food packaging or to create packaging inserts, and its flexibility and low cost makes it a particularly viable solution for organic and local farmers.

 It is this potential societal impact that has inspired Kavita to become an entrepreneur.
 ‘Even the best invention is useless if it just sits on a lab bench,’ she says.
 ‘The only way for an invention to have real impact is to bring it to market.
-By licensing the Fenugreen technology through my own company I can achieve that, while also adhering to my vision and values.’
+By licensing the FreshPaper technology through my own company I can achieve that, while also adhering to my vision and values.’

 Changing and saving lives

-Kavita is constantly exploring broader applications for Fenugreen.
+Kavita is constantly exploring broader applications for FreshPaper.
 The technology could be adapted to serve developing countries, where mortality related to food spoilage is a harsh reality.
 According to estimates established by the UN Food and Agriculture Organisation, a massive 25% of world food supply is lost due to microorganisms every year.
 In places with little or no refrigeration, low-cost food preservation could save lives.
-‘Since Fenugreen doesn’t require extensive production infrastructure, we can make it in any environment at a very low cost.’
+‘Since FreshPaper doesn’t require extensive production infrastructure, we can make it in any environment at a very low cost.’
 Kavita explains.